 Once you’ve got over the initial outlay of an e-scooter (expect to part with between £250 / $300 and £600 / $660 for a decent one), you’ll start to reap the financial rewards of avoiding public transport and taxis.
 Even at the cheaper end of the e-scooter price bracket, you’ll find that many can manage around 10-miles on a single charge.

 Granted, the top speed will likely be limited to a relative snail’s pace 10-12mph, but it remains a quick way of covering a good amount of ground without having to reach into your pocket or deal with traffic jams.
-Even if you only replace a tube or bus journey and then fold your scooter down for the main train journey, you’ll save hundred of pounds over the course of a year.
+Even if you only replace a tube or bus journey and then fold your scooter down for the main train journey, you’ll save hundreds of pounds over the course of a year.

 3. You can easily store it